 The Builder Bar is located on the leftmost side of the Airkit Studio.
 It provides easy access to Airkit's many Builders, the interfaces that allow you to construct and edit different components of your apps.
-Here, we discuss broadly what each Builder is and provide some context as to their use cases.
+Here, we discuss broadly what each Builder is and provide some context to their use cases.

-The Web Builder provides the tools to build out the UI for web experiences, which encompass everything from the structural layout of web apps from how the app will respond to user input.
+The Web Flows Builder provides the tools to build out the UI for web experiences, which encompass everything from the structural layout of web apps from how the app will respond to user input.
 This is the Builder in which Web Flows are made out of Web Pages, and where Web Pages are made out of component Web Controls.

-The Connection Builder is designed to be your gateway to the outside world and the place where you can perform more complex data interactions; think of it as the interface that allows you to use and modify data, both internal and external.
+The Connections Builder is designed to be your gateway to the outside world and the place where you can perform more complex data interactions; think of it as the interface that allows you to use and modify data, both internal and external.
 You can connect to external services, encrypt information, use and transform data, and much more.